 If you’ve always dreamed of taking riding lessons, Miwok is the place for you!
 Enroll in an introductory course for adults that will teach you how to ride and how to groom, saddle, bridle, and mount your horse.
 The certified instructors can help you get familiar with the sport of horseback riding, whether you’re a former rider who needs help getting back in the saddle or a complete beginner!
 Of course, lessons are also available for the kids, whether they’re looking to take casual classes, participate in an after-school program, or join the show team.

-Horse owners can also choose to board their horse at beautiful Miwok Stables.
+Horse owners can also choose to board their horses at beautiful Miwok Stables.
 Boarding includes a reserved stall, daily exercise, three daily feedings, and daily stall and paddock cleaning.

 Credit: Watershed Mill Valley

 5. Dine outdoors

 If you need a break from all the outdoor recreation, you’re in luck!
 Mill Valley is home to some fabulous restaurants that offer outdoor dining.
 Bungalow 44 features a gorgeous outdoor dining tent lit with festive string lights that add some beautiful ambiance to the experience.
 At this popular neighborhood hangout serving up some delicious Californian cuisine, you’ll fall in love with Bungalow 44’s fabulous dishes made with locally sourced ingredients, fresh off the fishing boats, and the Marin Farmers Market.
 The restaurant also includes a fully stocked bar, so order a signature craft cocktail, kick back, and relax!